cloxernonn/tlauncher-setup/README.md

-# tlauncher-setup
-TLauncher setup for linux.
+Easy setup TLauncher for linux.